 - B12, Prolia, Decapeptyl, Zoladex and other necessary injections

 - We are still doing routine antenatal appointments, booked in advance.
 Please bring along a urine sample with you before arriving in the surgery.
-It would also help if you have a blood pressure reading done before coming in for your appointment.

 - 2 week & 6 week checks for mothers & babies